DPenner1/Primell/README.md

  - Lists are allowed.
 Primell in fact quite likes lists because it allows more storage of prime numbers and so allows for infinite lists.
  - Primell doesn't make mistakes: All valid programs either execute in a fully defined manner or execute infinitely, there are no runtime errors.

-Note: A "serious" version called Listell without the source restriction is configurable.
+A "serious" version called Listell without the source restriction is configurable.

 # Why?